All Episodes

 Representative Pence, welcome to the Rush Limbaugh program with me, Jason Lewis.

-Jason, it's great to be on the Rush Limbaugh Show, and I'm I'm coming to you from the floor of the United States House of Representatives.
+Jason, it's great to be on the Rush Limbaugh show, and I'm coming to you from the floor of the United States House of Representatives.

 You guys are still at it.

-Uh, the the lights are dimmed, uh the s the cameras are off, the speakers are off, but for the last ten days, House Republicans have taken this hill and are consistently day in and day out demanding that Speaker Nancy Pelosi call this Congress back into session and give the bipartisan majority that would support an energy bill that allowed more drilling, an up or down vote.
+But for the last 10 days, House Republicans have taken this hill and are consistently, day in and day out, demanding that Speaker Nancy Pelosi call this Congress back into session and give the bipartisan majority that would support an energy bill that allowed more drilling, an up or down vote.

 We've got this conflict now in Georgia, which has a crucial oil pipeline.

-Can you ever think of a of a more opportune time than to shore up our own domestic reserves?
+Can you ever think of a more opportune time than to shore up our own domestic reserves?

 Even if they're not going to be kept here, it would increase the world's supply, which obviously is going to bring the price down.

-In fact, before I let you answer that, Representative Pence, I would argue the president lifting the executive order that his dad that his dad put down on Anwar, your particular seriousness about drilling domestically has already encouraged speculation to bring the price of oil down.
+In fact, before I let you answer that, Representative Pence, I would argue the president lifting the executive order that his dad put down on ANWAR, your particular seriousness about drilling domestically, has already encouraged speculation to bring the price of oil down.

-Well, we uh whatever the cause, and I I think you're exactly right, Jason, and Rush said this before, that I I think when the president took what is in fact a half measure and lifted uh the historic ban on offshore drilling as an executive order, uh, we saw the biggest two-day drop in the cost of oil per barrel in in twenty years.
+Well, whatever the cause, and I think you're exactly right, Jason, and Rush said this before, that I think when the President took what is in fact a half measure and lifted the historic ban on offshore drilling as an executive order, we saw the biggest two-day drop in the cost of oil per barrel in 20 years.

-And it really, that's what we're about here, Jason.
+And really, that's what we're about here, Jason.

-I mean, it uh the what what we're really about, the reason why you've seen by the end of this week over a hundred Republican members of Congress leave behind family and hearth and home and come back to Washington, D.C., why you've seen Republicans doing town hall meetings all over America, is because we know the American people are hurting.
+I mean, what we're really about, the reason why you've seen by the end of this week over 100 Republican members of Congress leave behind family and hearth and home and come back to Washington, D.C., why you've seen Republicans doing town hall meetings all over America, is because we know the American people are hurting.

 Well, what are Harry Reid and Nancy Pelosi afraid of?

-I mean, I can tell you what Nancy Pelosi's afraid of.
+I mean, I can tell you what Nancy Pelosi is afraid of.

 It's a rhetorical question.

-She's afraid of uh the vote would pass to uh release the offshore drilling ban and maybe even Anwar.
+She's afraid of the vote would pass to release the offshore drilling ban and maybe even Anwar.

-Well, I I I gotta tell you that uh, you know, Speaker Nancy Pelosi uh as a Congresswoman from San Francisco has has uh every right to oppose any additional domestic drilling.
+Well, I got to tell you that Speaker Nancy Pelosi, as a congresswoman from San Francisco, has every right to oppose any additional domestic drilling.

 She can have her own opinion.

-What we're frustrated about is that clearly, Jason, there is a bipartisan majority here on the floor of the House of Representatives that if given the opportunity would pass an energy bill that would it would do all of the above.
+What we're frustrated about is that clearly, Jason, there is a bipartisan majority here on the floor of the House of Representatives that, if given the opportunity, would pass an energy bill that it would do all of the above.

-It would do conservation, it would do solar, wind, nuclear, efficiency standards, but it would also give the American people more access to our vast natural resources through drilling.
+It would do solar, wind, nuclear, efficiency standards, but it would also give the American people more access to our vast natural resources through drilling.

-I think Nancy Pelosi is entitled to her opinion, but I don't believe in my heart of hearts that the Speaker of the House should impose uh her liberal views on drilling uh on uh a clear majority in the Congress.
+Nancy Pelosi is entitled to her opinion, but I don't believe in my heart of hearts that the Speaker of the House should impose her liberal views on drilling on a clear majority in the Congress.

 That's what I'm saying.